What to do in Reunion Island?

 To get to Cap Méchant, take the RN2 west of Saint Philippe (it is very well signposted).

-Visit the island of Reunion, it is also a tour through the typical markets to bring back lots of good local products!
+Visit the Reunion Island, it is also a tour through the typical markets to bring back lots of good local products!

-With that of Saint Pierre, the market of Saint Paul is one of the largest and most picturesque fairground markets on the island of Reunion.
+With that of Saint Pierre, the market of Saint Paul is one of the largest and most picturesque fairground markets in Reunion Island.

 Located on the seafront, it is open from Friday morning until Saturday noon.
 You’ll find countless fruit and vegetable stalls, local crafts, spices, clothes and plenty of other local produce.